 Using a two-box system that represents the two halves of an offensive line, play calling has also been enhanced in “Madden 19,” and now users have the ability to see whether the defense or offense has the advantage on a run.
 If the box on the right-side glows green but the left side glows red, there is a likelihood that a run play will gain more yards if it goes right rather than left.

-However, the two-box system is no either-or; there are times where both sides will glow green (which tells an offensive play caller that the defense is fully invested in a pass, leaving the run wide open) or both will grow red (which tells a gamer to abandon the run because the defense is fully prepared it).
+However, the two-box system is no either-or; there are times where both sides will glow green (which tells an offensive play caller that the defense is fully invested in a pass, leaving the run wide open) or both will grow red (which tells a gamer to abandon the run because the defense is fully prepared for it).
 This new function can help novice players or those less familiar with the sport of football adapt to the game more easily.

 “NBA 2K19” also focused a lot of energy on improving player movement, along with defensive rotation and A.I. player ability.
 The newest release in Take-Two Interactive’s franchise is more realistic in a basketball sense than ever before; mismatches are no longer the tell-all of whether you can get a basket or not, and A.I. defenders are much more capable of shifting and standing their ground than ever before.